Nikita Lyamin: Indoor volleyball

 Nikia Lyamin started playing volleyball at the Children's and Youth Sports School of Olympic Reserve No. 4 in Nizhny Novgorod, under the guidance of his father, Andrey.
 After finishing the sports school in 2002, Lyamin moved to the local team "Dinamo-UVO", a club in the highest Russian league.

-In 2004, he played three season in the farm team and two more seasons in the main team for Dynamo Moscow.
+In 2004, he played three seasons in the farm team and two more seasons in the main team for Dynamo Moscow.
 Dynamo Moscow became champions at the 2007–08 Russian Volleyball Super League, but Lyamin due to low game practice quit the club.

 Lyamin moved to Nizhny Novgorod and became captain of Guberniya, which went on debuting in the B-division of the highest national league.
 In two years, Guberniya could enter the Super League, and in the 2012–13 season, it became one of the leading clubs in Russia.
 Guberniya qualified for the CEV Cup, and in March 2014, it became runners-up there.
 In Guberniya, Lyamin played as middle blocker, whereas in Dynamo he was mainly outside hitter, and sometimes libero.